-There are 12 scholarships available for pursuing a Criminal Justice major as of January 2026.
-You can find tens of Criminal Justice scholarships available for college, high school senior, post-graduate, college senior, college sophomore, high school freshman, college freshman, and high school sophomores.
-Some prominent Criminal Justice scholarships for students include the Justice Hero Scholarship, the Criminal Justice Changemaker Scholarship, and the Jim Andrews Scholarship.
+There are 12 scholarships available for pursuing a Criminal Justice major as of February 2026.
+You can find tens of Criminal Justice scholarships available for high school senior, college senior, college, post-graduate, college sophomore, high school freshman, college freshman, and high school sophomores.
+Some prominent Criminal Justice scholarships for students include the Frederick V. Hoyet Sr. and Jr. Memorial Scholarship Fund, the Student Paper Competition Scholarship, and the Justice Hero Scholarship.
 You can find Criminal Justice scholarships for pursuing your undergraduate or graduate school.

 You can find scholarship financial aid for studying Criminal Justice by using a scholarship search engine like Scholarships That Work, which has 12 Criminal Justice scholarships with an average award amount of $2,104.
-You can also find scholarships to pursue Criminal Justice by inquiring with organizations that offer Humanities & Social Sciences scholarships, like the Course Hero, the Varghese Summersett PLLC, the Hancock County Community Foundation, or the Association of Certified Fraud Examiners.
+You can also find scholarships to pursue Criminal Justice by inquiring with organizations that offer Law & Public Policy scholarships, like the Pittsburgh Foundation, the American Criminal Justice Association, the Course Hero, or the Association of Certified Fraud Examiners.

 To apply for scholarships in Criminal Justice, you will need to fill out the scholarship application form on the scholarship page.
 For eight of these scholarships, you will need to submit an essay.
 Several Criminal Justice scholarships require a resume, and one award require letters of recommendation.
 The GPA requirements for Criminal Justice scholarships vary between a 2.5 and 3.0 minimum GPA.